Virtual-Finland-Development/monitoring/README.md

     - pulumi config set --secret cloudwatch-logs-alerts:slackChannelId \<slackChannelId\>
     - pulumi config set --secret cloudwatch-logs-alerts:slackWorkspaceId \<slackWorkspaceId\>

-# health-checks
+## health-checks

 Route53 health checks for Virtual Finland applications.

-The deployment creates a health check for each configured service.
-The health checks can be then used to monitor and report the health metrics of the services in the [AWS Route53 console](https://us-east-1.console.aws.amazon.com/route53/healthchecks/home#/).
+The health checks can be used to monitor and report the health metrics of the services in the [AWS Route53 console](https://us-east-1.console.aws.amazon.com/route53/healthchecks/home#/).
+Note that the the health checks are deployed without a name, as the pulumi tooling lacks the option.
+Find out the name of the health by inspecting the tags (`vfd:name`) of the health check in the AWS console.